Batch production: Advantages

 Because batch production involves small batches, it is good for quality control.
 For example, if there is a mistake in the process, it can be fixed without as much loss compared to mass production.
 This can also save money by taking less risk for newer plans and products etc. As a result, this allows batch manufacturing to be changed or modified depending on company needs.
+In certain cases, batch production may require less expensive equipment, thus reducing the capital cost required to set up this type of system.

 Disadvantages

 There can be downtime between individual batches.
 Or if the product is constantly changing or being modified throughout the process, this also can cost downtime.
 Other disadvantages are that smaller batches need more planning, scheduling and control over the process and collecting data.
+Because of these factors, items made using batch production may have higher unit cost and take more time compared to continuous production.